appsmithorg/appsmith-docs/website/docs/connect-data/reference/anthropic.md

 <dd>

 The maximum number of tokens the response should contain.
 It allows you to control the length of the generated output.
+For example, if you set it to 50, the response contains a maximum of 50 tokens, ensuring concise outputs.

 </dd>

 #### System Prompt

 <dd>

 These messages help shape the behavior of the model's responses and can be used to add personality, offer instructions, or guide the model in generating more contextually relevant outputs.
-For instance, in a customer service chatbot, you can design a system prompt that guides the AI to embrace a friendly and supportive demeanor when addressing user queries about products.
+For instance, you can add a system prompt like:

+ "Your task is to analyze and interpret the content of each image, offering detailed descriptions and contextual information to enrich the viewer's understanding.
+Ensure your responses are informative, accurate, and engaging, enhancing the viewer's appreciation of the visual content."

 </dd>

 #### Messages